 - 4.2 The overall limit for virement is £100,000. - 4.4 The Chief Finance Officer is authorised to accept tenders or quotations on the recommendation of the Director or duly authorised Officer and subject to the conditions shown in Financial Procedure Rules in excess of £75,000.
-Directors are authorised to accept tenders not exceeding this sum. - 4.7 All Committees, the Executive and Individual Members of the Executive are authorised to incur expenditure, including the acceptance of tenders, where the delegation to the Chief Finance Officer has not been exercised, in excess of £75,000. - 4.8 (a) The limit of the authority for the Chief Finance Officer to authorise virement is £50,000 per item. - 4.8 (b) The overall limit for deferred virement and - & (c) Executive/Committee virement is £100,000. - 4.8 (d) The limit to the authority for the Chief Finance Officer to authorise supplementary estimates is £50,000 per item. - 4.8 (e) The limit to the authority of the Chief Finance Officer to authorise supplementary estimates in relation to a confirmed
+Directors are authorised to accept tenders not exceeding this sum. - 4.7 All Committees, the Cabinet and Individual Cabinet Members are authorised to incur expenditure, including the acceptance of tenders, where the delegation to the Chief Finance Officer has not been exercised, in excess of £75,000. - 4.8 (a) The limit of the authority for the Chief Finance Officer to authorise virement is £50,000 per item. - 4.8 (b) The overall limit for deferred virement and & (c) Cabinet/Committee virement is £100,000. - 4.8 (d) The limit to the authority for the Chief Finance Officer to authorise supplementary estimates is £50,000 per item. - 4.8 (e) The limit to the authority of the Chief Finance Officer to authorise supplementary estimates in relation to a confirmed emergency or the activation of the Business Continuity Plan is £100,000 per emergency.

-- emergency or the activation of the Business Continuity Plan is £100,000 per emergency. - 4.11(a) The minimum carry forward is £6,000. - 15.1 & The limit to the authority of the Chief Finance Officer or an - 22.6 Officer authorised by him/her to write-off individual amounts due to the Council including the council tax, business rates and housing rents and to authorise adjustments to stores balances is £12,000 per item. - 15.2 & The approval of the relevant Member on the Executive is - 22.7 required before amounts can be written off or stores balances can be adjusted in excess of £12,000 per item. - 16.4(a) Any payment to a single supplier which exceeds £40,000 - & (b) requires authorisation of a bank signatory.
+- 4.11(a) The minimum carry forward is £6,000. - 15.1 & The limit to the authority of the Chief Finance Officer or an22.6 Officer authorised by them to write-off individual amounts due to the Council including the council tax, business rates and housing rents and to authorise adjustments to stores balances is £12,000 per item. - 15.2 & The approval of the relevant Cabinet Member is required22.7 before amounts can be written off or stores balances can be adjusted in excess of £12,000 per item. - 16.4(a) Any payment to a single supplier which exceeds £40,000& (b) requires authorisation of a bank signatory.